1. Bayesian Linear Regression Starter#

 )

 Note: when using JAX and the shape of your data differs in every batch (e.g., when observations vary), you will observe some compilation overhead during the first few steps.
-The total training time for this example is around 2 minutes on a standard laptop.
+The total training time for this example is between 2-5 minutes on a standard laptop.

 INFO:bayesflow:Building on a test batch.